 George Lazenby wasn't an actor in any shape or form, yet he was asked to step into the shoes of one of the biggest film stars in the world.
 It's a crazy decision when you think about it: the equivalent of David Gandy replacing Daniel Craig.

-There are only a handful of moments where I wince at his acting — he is pretty bad in the helicopter approaching the attack on Piz Gloria and has an unfortunate moment in the scene with M after Blofeld has captured Tracy.
-Not bad for someone who wasn’t an actor.
+There are only a handful of moments where I wince at his acting — he is pretty bad in the helicopter approaching the attack on Piz Gloria.
+He has an unfortunate moment in the scene with M after Blofeld has captured Tracy.
+Not bad for someone who wasn't an actor.

-For most of the film, and particularly the scenes requiring some substance –Bond confronting Tracy in his hotel room, the marriage proposal, and death of his newlywed — Lazenby excels.
-His non-verbal acting is also excellent: while imprisoned in Piz Gloria, you can see the cogs in Bond’s head turning trying to fathom an escape, as well as the enormous clogs that operate the ski lifts.
+For most of the film, and particularly the scenes requiring some substance –Bond confronting Tracy in his hotel room, the marriage proposal, and the death of his newlywed, Lazenby excels.
+His non-verbal acting is also excellent: while imprisoned in Piz Gloria, you can see the cogs in Bond's head turning, trying to fathom an escape, as well as the enormous clogs that operate the ski lifts.

 How much credit Peter Hunt should get for getting a performance out of Lazenby is up for debate — he certainly knew how to own the director's chair — but maybe George Lazenby was better than everyone gives him credit for.

-A three-film tenure for Lazenby would have been perfect: You Only Live Twice, On Her Majesty’s Secret Service and Diamonds are Forever.
-Peter Hunt never returned to the series — which is odd considering the fantastic job he did and Cubby Brocolli’s penchant for loyalty to his directors by inviting them back again and again (probably when they didn’t always deserve it).
+A three-film tenure for Lazenby would have been perfect: You Only Live Twice, On Her Majesty's Secret Service and Diamonds are Forever.
+Peter Hunt never returned to the series — which is odd considering his fantastic job and Cubby Brocolli's penchant for loyalty to his directors by inviting them back again and again (probably when they didn't always deserve it).

-Hunt had unfinished business with Bond, but sadly, it wasn’t to be.
-It would have been interesting to see Lazenby and Hunt return for Diamonds with a darker tone, but Connery and Goldfinger director Guy Hamilton returned in a film that is cheese compared to Majesty’s chalk.
-It seems that with Diamonds, the producers were trying to forget that Majesty’s ever happened and erase it from people’s memories.
-There’s not one reference to Bond’s wife who had been shot dead in the closing scene of the following film.
+Hunt had unfinished business with Bond, but sadly, it wasn't to be.
+It would have been interesting to see Lazenby and Hunt return for Diamonds with a darker tone.
+Still, Connery and Goldfinger director Guy Hamilton returned in a film that is cheese compared to Majesty's chalk.
+It seems that with Diamonds, the producers were trying to forget that Majesty's ever happened and erase it from people's memories.
+There's not one reference to Bond's wife, who had been shot dead in the closing scene of the following film.
 Miss Moneypenny even suggests that Bond should buy her an engagement ring while in Amsterdam.
-A little insensitive of her, but oh no, wait —George Lazenby and Majesty’s never happened, remember?
+A little insensitive of her, but oh no, wait — George Lazenby and Majesty's never happened, remember?